World’s biggest shipper remains wary of pandemic

 COPENHAGEN, Denmark (AP) — The world’s biggest shipping company, Denmark’s A.P.
 Moller-Maersk, said Wednesday that global container volumes increased by around 1% in the third quarter, a faster rebound than expected earlier in the year.

-However, global demand for containers is expected to contract by 4-5% this year due to COVID-19.
+However, global demand for containers is expected to contract by 4-5% this year due to the COVID-19 pandemic.

 The company said its third quarter revenue decreased by 1.4% to $9.9billion while its profit rose to $947 million from $520 million during the same period a year earlier.